back to top

 What is pho?

 Pho was defined for the first time in 1930 in a Vietnamese dictionary as simply “a dish of flat rice noodles cooked with beef.”
-It is also pho that first made its way to all reputable dictionaries, such as Oxford Learner’s, Cambridge Dictionary, and Merriam-Webster, in which it is recognized as “a type of Vietnamese soup made of beef or chicken broth, usually served with rice noodles, slices of beef and chicken, and herb.”
-This appearance marked a leap in this dish’s fame and brought it even closer to people around the world.
+Pho was also the first to make its way into all reputable dictionaries, such as Oxford Learner’s, Cambridge Dictionary, and Merriam-Webster, in which it is recognized as “a type of Vietnamese soup made of beef or chicken broth, usually served with rice noodles, slices of beef and chicken, and herbs.”
+This appearance marked a leap in the dish’s fame and brought it even closer to people around the world.

 Where is the name pho rooted?

-The complex historical background made it challenging to claim the originality of any of the Vietnamese dishes.
-With pho – a national dish deeply associated with Vietnamese culture – it is even more complicated when there remain some controversies and hypotheses amid its name and origins.
+The complex historical background makes it challenging to claim the originality of any Vietnamese dish.
+With pho, a national dish deeply associated with Vietnamese culture, the situation is even more complicated, as controversies and hypotheses still surround its name and origins.

-Some claim that pho is an adaptation of the Chinese beef noodle soup, which is called niu rou fen.
-It was sung on the streets, and over time, the word was shortened into fen, meaning noodles.
-However, there is a big collection of noodle dishes in Vietnamese cuisine, and to say that pho is rooted in the word fen is not convincing.
-Moreover, looking into it, one can tell the differences between the two dishes in all aspects – the ingredients, the cooking method, and the appearance.
-Chinese beef noodle broth is cooked with white carrot pickles, vegetables, and chili oil, which makes a dark, oily, and spicy soup, while pho broth is clear light, and sweet.
+Some claim that pho is an adaptation of the Chinese beef noodle soup called niu rou fen.
+Street vendors used to chant the dish’s name, and over time, it was shortened to fen, meaning noodles.
+However, Vietnamese cuisine has a wide variety of noodle dishes, so suggesting that pho is rooted in the word fen is unconvincing.
+Moreover, when closely examined, the two dishes differ in nearly every aspect—the ingredients, cooking methods, and appearance.
+Chinese beef noodle broth is cooked with pickled white radish, vegetables, and chili oil, resulting in a dark, oily, and spicy soup.
+In contrast, pho broth is clear, light, and subtly sweet.

-Another hypothesis is that pho originated from the pot-au-feu in French cuisine.
-This claim is due to the similar pronunciation of the word “feu” and “pho”.
-But again, pot-au-feu of the French is a stewed beef dish cooked with many types of vegetables and big pieces of fresh-cut meat, and eaten with bread, not noodles.
-They are different right from the key carbohydrate ingredient, so it is not persuasive to argue that pho is an adapted version of the French dish and that the name pho is a borrowed word from French.
+Another hypothesis is that pho originated from the pot-au-feu in French cuisine, due to the similar pronunciation of feu and pho.
+But again, the French pot-au-feu is a stewed beef dish cooked with various vegetables and large chunks of meat, traditionally eaten with bread—not noodles.
+The two dishes differ fundamentally, starting with their main carbohydrate ingredients.
+For that reason, it’s not convincing to argue that pho is an adapted version of the French dish or that its name is borrowed from French.

-At the same time, there is proof that pho is an original Vietnamese word.
-First, the word pho is rooted in Chu Nom – a logographic writing system that was formerly recognized as the national Vietnamese writing system before the Latin alphabet was introduced.
-The three logographic linguistic elements of the word pho literally mean rice, word, and popular, which describe it as a dish made of rice that became popular through word of mouth.
-Also, there is literary and historical evidence proving the Vietnamese originality of the dish.
-So, we could settle on the origin of the name pho, which was most likely formed with the Vietnamese logographic writing system, but then, where exactly did pho come from?
+At the same time, there is evidence that pho is an original Vietnamese word.
+First, the word pho is rooted in Chu Nom—a logographic writing system that served as Vietnam’s official script before the adoption of the Latin alphabet.
+The three logographic elements that make up the word pho literally mean “rice,” “word,” and “popular,” describing it as a rice-based dish that spread through word of mouth.
+Additionally, literary and historical records support the Vietnamese origin of the dish.
+So, while we may settle on the idea that the name pho likely emerged from Vietnam’s own writing system, the next question is: where exactly did pho come from?

 Where was pho first created?

 Before 1884, the Vietnamese were unfamiliar with eating beef, and buffalo meat was the key source of protein.
-At first, buffalo meat noodle soup, which originated in Nam Dinh, a province in the Red River Delta, was only served to the manual workers and lower classes.
-In the late 19th century, the Red River became a prime trading point, creating a busy scene of fully stacked ships, transporting a wide range of goods to Hanoi.
-The food demand along the river, therefore, dramatically increased, in which the buffalo meat noodle soup was the most favored since it was cheap and filling.
+At first, buffalo meat noodle soup, which originated in Nam Dinh, a province in the Red River Delta, was only served to manual workers and the lower classes.
+In the late 19th century, the Red River became a prime trading point, creating a busy scene of fully stacked ships transporting a wide range of goods to Hanoi.
+The food demand along the river, therefore, dramatically increased, and buffalo meat noodle soup was the most favored since it was cheap and filling.
 This great demand led to a short supply of buffalo meat.

 In the meantime, in the North, beef remained a “luxury” good and was mainly consumed by Western officers in Vietnam.
 According to some historical records, during this period, only one wholesale supplier named Alber Billux had a monopoly over beef distribution in Northern Vietnam.
-However, in the late 19th century, when Indochina fell under the rule of French colonialism, the demand for beef grew all over the area, and Vietnam was no exception, especially in Hanoi, where a large population of high-ranked French officers was based.
+However, in the late 19th century, when Indochina fell under the rule of French colonialism, the demand for beef grew all over the area, and Vietnam was no exception—especially in Hanoi, where a large population of high-ranking French officers was based.
 In an article published in 1885, it was written that the French in Hanoi were requesting a butcher shop for fresh cuts of beef, a French-style laundromat, a skilled tailor, a shoemaker, and billiard tables in the cafés.
-Following this proposal, a few months later, the first butcher shop was established on the street of Hanoi, and the beef monopoly was over.
+Following this proposal, a few months later, the first butcher shop was established on a street in Hanoi, and the beef monopoly was over.

-So, generally, pho is a pure Vietnamese dish originated from Nam Dinh, transferred from buffalo meat noodle soup into hot beef noodle soup following the growing influence and practice of eating beef of the French.
+So, generally, pho is a purely Vietnamese dish, originating from Nam Dinh, and transformed from buffalo meat noodle soup into hot beef noodle soup following the growing influence and practice of eating beef introduced by the French.

 When did pho ga come on the scene?

-To improvise, some restaurants experimented with a more accessible source of meat which is chicken.
+To improvise, some restaurants experimented with a more accessible source of meat—chicken.
 Initially, traditional eaters, especially Vietnamese seniors, were openly against this movement.
 They said that chicken broth was in no way close to the flavorful sweetness and deep fragrance of beef broth.
-However, the innovative cooks put great emphasis on high-quality free-range chickens, and the addition of local herbs to compensate for the absence of beef and spices.
-They also made adjustments in the seasoning to better suit the distinguished taste of chickens.
+However, the innovative cooks put great emphasis on high-quality free-range chickens and the addition of local herbs to compensate for the absence of beef and spices.
+They also made adjustments in the seasoning to better suit the distinct taste of chicken.
 Despite a strong wave of boycotts, their hard work paid off, and chicken noodle soup eventually took off in 1939.

 When did pho travel southwards?

-Under the 1954 Geneva Accords, specifically following Operation Passage to Freedom, Vietnamese civilians were given a 300-day period during which they could migrate freely from the North to the Southern half of Vietnam.
-The number of Northern Vietnamese who fled South went up to almost 1 million, with the majority originating from the Red River Delta region, including Hanoi, Hai Phong, and Nam Dinh – the hometown of pho.
-Obviously, they brought the pho recipe with them to the cities where they relocated.
-Over 20 years later, the Liberation of Saigon in 1975 witnessed another huge influx of migrants to the South, resulting in the presence of pho all across the country.
+Under the 1954 Geneva Accords, Vietnamese civilians were given a 300-day period during which Operation Passage to Freedom facilitated their free migration from the North to South Vietnam.
+Nearly 1 million Northern Vietnamese migrated south, with the majority originating from the Red River Delta region, including Hanoi, Hai Phong, and Nam Dinh—the hometown of pho.
+Naturally, they brought the pho recipe with them to the cities where they relocated.
+Over 20 years later, the Liberation of Saigon in 1975 unified the country, allowing Northerners greater freedom to move south and further spreading pho nationwide.

 How did pho become a culinary ambassador for Vietnam?

-1975 was not only a historic year for Vietnamese warfare but also a transitional period for pho to travel across lands and seas to many parts of the world.
+1975 was not only a historic year in Vietnamese warfare but also a transitional period during which pho began its journey across lands and seas to many parts of the world.
 Thousands of South Vietnamese civilians were evacuated following the Liberation of Saigon.

-Pho is the heart and soul of the Vietnamese; wherever we go, it will follow.
-So, it would be irrational not to have this beloved dish in such cities as California and Paris, where there was a large Vietnamese population, or some known as the “Little Saigon.”
-However, pho in the early stage of the voyage was insignificant.
-It was cooked with packaged dried noodles, slices of frozen beef, and mediocre broth due to the lack of original seasonings and spices.
+Pho is the heart and soul of the Vietnamese; wherever we go, it follows.
+So, it would be irrational not to find this beloved dish in such cities as California and Paris, where large Vietnamese populations resided—some areas even known as “Little Saigon.”
+However, pho in the early stages of this journey was modest.
+It was made with packaged dried noodles, slices of frozen beef, and mediocre broth due to the lack of original seasonings and spices.

-Not until the late 80s, when the economic reforms and open-door era were initiated, and with the operation of Vietnam Airlines, pho’s quality and originality improved.
-Thanks to aviation shipments of Vietnamese spices, herbs, and seasonings, pho gained back its popularity among the Vietnamese and spread its reputation to the native communities.
+It wasn’t until the late 1980s, when economic reforms and the open-door era were initiated, and with the operation of Vietnam Airlines, that pho’s quality and authenticity improved.
+Thanks to aviation shipments of Vietnamese spices, herbs, and seasonings, pho regained its popularity among Vietnamese communities abroad and began to earn recognition in local cultures as well.

 In the United States, the appealing taste of pho successfully convinced not only Vietnamese immigrants but also non-Vietnamese diners of its business potential.
-In 1990, the first pho restaurant run by an American chef, Didi Emmons, opened in Massachusetts, and the trend quickly caught on and spread to other states across the country.
-After gaining popularity in the United States, pho started to appear in neighboring countries such as Laos and Cambodia, as well as in European countries, Australia, and Russia.
+In 1990, the first pho restaurant run by an American chef, Didi Emmons, opened in Massachusetts, and the trend quickly caught on, spreading to other states across the country.
+After gaining popularity in the United States, pho began to appear in neighboring countries such as Laos and Cambodia, as well as in European countries, Australia, and Russia.

-The story of pho was once again told on the Korean national TV programme, and people in the Land of Kimchi showed exceptional favor for pho.
+The story of pho was once again shared on a Korean national TV program, and people in the Land of Kimchi showed exceptional enthusiasm for the dish.

-So, after almost half a century, pho had affirmed its position not only as a Vietnamese culinary quintessential but also as an emblem of the S-shaped country.
+So, after almost half a century, pho has affirmed its position not only as a Vietnamese culinary quintessential but also as an emblem of the S-shaped country.

 Pho ingredients

-The essence of pho lies within its deeply flavored and scented broth.
-Don’t trust the “instant” pho recipes you find on the Internet since making broth is a meticulous process that requires a decent amount of time and cannot be cut short.
+The essence of pho lies within its deeply flavored and aromatic broth.
+Don’t trust the “instant” pho recipes you find on the internet, as making broth is a meticulous process that requires a decent amount of time and cannot be rushed.

 Broth

-There are three key groups of ingredients that are essential to making a rich and authentic pho broth:
+There are three key groups of ingredients essential to making a rich and authentic pho broth:

-- Onion and ginger are grilled until their skin starts to char and you can smell the slightly burnt aroma.
+1. Onion and ginger are grilled until their skins start to char and you can smell the slightly burnt aroma.
 Then, they are scraped and cut into quarters.

-- Spices including anises, cinnamon, and cloves are first roasted before being tied up in a cooking cloth bag and then added to the pot of broth.
+2. Spices, including star anise, cinnamon, and cloves, are first roasted before being tied up in a cooking cloth bag and added to the pot of broth.

-- Beef bones (especially oxtails) and meat are parboiled before entering the simmering process to remove impurities.
-This stage aims to bring a clean and clear broth later on.
-Bones and meat are drained and placed back in another pot where charred onions and ginger, and roasted spices are subsequently added.
-Some rock sugar and a few drops (or more) of fish sauce are added to bring up the exclusive fragrance.
-These are then simmered for 1 – 8 hours (of course the longer the better) while the cook occasionally skims and removes any foam or bubbles on the surface to keep the broth clean.
-You cannot expect a perfectly clear Pho broth without such great dedication.
+3. Beef bones (especially oxtails) and meat are parboiled before entering the simmering process to remove impurities.
+This step helps create a clean and clear broth later on.
+The bones and meat are drained and placed into another pot, where the charred onions and ginger, along with the roasted spices, are added.
+Some rock sugar and a few drops (or more) of fish sauce are included to enhance the distinctive fragrance.
+These ingredients are then simmered for 1 to 8 hours (of course, the longer the better), while the cook occasionally skims off any foam or bubbles on the surface to keep the broth clear.
+You cannot expect a perfectly clear pho broth without such dedication.

 Noodles

-It can be confusing when it comes to distinguishing Vietnamese noodles since there are more than twenty types used in different types of dishes.
-Traditionally, pho is cooked with flat rice noodles, which are slightly chewy and super silky.
-It is believed that the wide and silky surface of this type of noodle allows more broth and flavor to be transported along the flat rice noodles.
+It can be confusing when it comes to distinguishing Vietnamese noodles, as there are more than twenty types used in various dishes.
+Traditionally, pho is made with flat rice noodles, which are slightly chewy and super silky.
+It is believed that the wide and smooth surface of this type of noodle allows more broth and flavor to be absorbed and transported along the noodles.

-In the South, especially in the Mekong Delta, people use clear rice noodles – the ones used for making hu tieu, because of their wide availability and preference towards the chewiness of these noodle stripes.
+In the South, especially in the Mekong Delta, people often use clear rice noodles—the kind used for making hu tieu—due to their wide availability and a preference for the chewy texture of these noodle strands.

 Toppings

-There is a wide range of beef in a bowl of pho, but sliced eye-round steak is the most typical.
-A regular bowl of noodles would come with eye round steak thinly sliced and rare-cooked by pouring the boiling hot broth onto it.
+There is a wide range of beef cuts in a bowl of pho, but sliced eye-round steak is the most typical.
+A regular bowl of noodles usually comes with thinly sliced eye-round steak that is rare-cooked by pouring boiling hot broth over it.
 In addition, tendon, flank steak, brisket, and meatballs are also available to provide more texture and flavor.

 Vegetables

-The addition of green herbs and vegetables to pho remains culturally controversial among the locals.
-You should expect different kinds of vegetables, which vary regarding geographic location.
-However, it is typically paired with blanched bean sprouts, Vietnamese basil leaves, and cilantro.
-Also, lime cuts and sliced chilies are readily served and added according to personal preference.
+The addition of green herbs and vegetables to pho remains culturally controversial among locals.
+You should expect different kinds of vegetables depending on the geographic location.
+However, pho is typically paired with blanched bean sprouts, Vietnamese basil leaves, and cilantro.
+Lime wedges and sliced chilies are also commonly served and added according to personal preference.

 Sauce

 Pho is traditionally eaten with garlic vinegar and minced chili sauce.
-One looking for an intense flavor could add fish sauce or hoisin sauce.
+Those seeking a stronger flavor can also add fish sauce or hoisin sauce.

 Types of pho

-Despite being known as a universal dish, pho varies greatly in terms of the noodle’s shape, broth, side dishes, and dipping sauce in the North and the South, with slight variations among localities in each region.
+Despite being known as a universal dish, pho varies greatly in terms of noodle shape, broth, side dishes, and dipping sauce between the North and the South, with slight variations among localities in each region.

 Pho in Northern Vietnam

-In the North, the eating practice of pho reflects the efforts of preserving the traditional values, as the nature of the tranquil and ancient region itself.
-People are quite conservative when it comes to enjoying the soup.
-They prioritize the natural sweetness of the broth and would like to keep it that way.
-So, you hardly see any addition or adjustment to a bowl of pho in the North.
+In the North, the practice of eating pho reflects a strong effort to preserve traditional values—much like the tranquil and ancient nature of the region itself.
+People tend to be quite conservative when it comes to enjoying the soup.
+They prioritize the natural sweetness of the broth and prefer to keep it that way.
+So, you’ll hardly see any additions or adjustments to a bowl of pho in the North.

-In its hometown – Nam Dinh, pho is added with the first extract of fish sauce and the extra use of ginger to dominate other aromatic spices such as cloves and cinnamon.
-The noodles used in pho Nam Dinh are also unique: they are manually pressed and cut, so each stripe is super thin and not even in size (usually double the size of ordinary noodles).
-These are also the star of pho Nam Dinh, as you can really feel the silky smooth texture when you slurp down the noodles and the soup.
-And only in Nam Dinh can you find pho with eye round steak pounded and made into a flower, displayed on top of a bed of noodles with a lot of ground black pepper for a more intense spicy effect.
+In its hometown—Nam Dinh—pho is enhanced with the first extract of fish sauce and a stronger use of ginger, which tends to dominate other aromatic spices such as cloves and cinnamon.
+The noodles used in pho Nam Dinh are also unique: they are manually pressed and cut, so each strand is super thin and uneven in size (usually double the size of ordinary noodles).
+These noodles are the stars of pho Nam Dinh, as you can truly feel the silky-smooth texture when you slurp them down with the soup.
+Only in Nam Dinh can you find pho with eye-round steak that is pounded and shaped into a flower, displayed on top of the noodles with a generous amount of ground black pepper for a more intense spicy effect.

-Although Nam Dinh is known as the home to the original version of pho, it cannot be denied that it is Hanoi that put this dish on the global culinary map.
-Specifically, you will find pho in Hanoi is cooked with flat rice noodles but with a significantly smaller size compared to those in Nam Dinh since they are believed to soak up the broth better and fully transport its flavor.
-The broth is extracted from pork bones and lean meat so it is light and distinctively clear as you rarely see any fat bubbles floating on the soup.
+Although Nam Dinh is known as the birthplace of the original version of pho, it is undeniable that Hanoi is the city that put this dish on the global culinary map.
+Specifically, in Hanoi, pho is cooked with flat rice noodles that are significantly smaller in size compared to those in Nam Dinh, as they are believed to soak up the broth better and fully deliver its flavor.

 Pho in Central Vietnam